vmware/vic-product/docs/user_doc/vic_vsphere_admin/ops_user_manual.md

 2. Go to **Administration** > **Roles** and create one role for each type of inventory object that VCHs need to access.

     It is possible to create a single role, but by creating multiple roles you keep the privileges of the VCH as granular as possible.

+    **NOTE**: <a id="drsnote"></a>In environments that do not implement DRS, you combine the permissions of the <code>VCH - datastore</code> and <code>VCH - endpoint</code> roles into a single <code>VCH - endpoint - datastore</code> role.

     <table>
 <thead>